madhav-varmaa/American-Sign-Language/README.md

 ### 1. Dataset Preparation

-Collected a dataset of ASL hand signs (A–Z alphabets and/or numbers).
+- Collected a dataset of ASL hand signs (A–Z alphabets and/or numbers).

-Images were resized, normalized, and augmented (rotation, flipping, zoom) to improve generalization.
+- Images were resized, normalized, and augmented (rotation, flipping, zoom) to improve generalization.

 ### 2. Model Architecture

-Implemented a Convolutional Neural Network (CNN) with:
+- Implemented a Convolutional Neural Network (CNN)

-Convolution + MaxPooling layers for feature extraction.
+- Convolution + MaxPooling layers for feature extraction.

-Dropout layers to prevent overfitting.
+- Dropout layers to prevent overfitting.

-Fully connected layers with Softmax for classification.
+- Batch Normalization layers for faster convergence and better generalization.

 ### 3. Training

-Model trained on the dataset using categorical cross-entropy loss and Adam optimizer.
+- Model trained on the dataset using categorical cross-entropy loss and Adam optimizer.

-Achieved high accuracy in recognizing different ASL gestures.
+- Achieved high accuracy in recognizing different ASL gestures.

 ### 4. Evaluation

-Tested the model on unseen images to validate performance.
+- Tested the model on unseen images to validate performance.

-Evaluated using accuracy, precision, recall, and confusion matrix.
+- Evaluated using accuracy, precision, recall, and confusion matrix.

 ### 5. Prediction

-Input: Hand sign image.
+- Input: Hand sign image.

-Output: Predicted ASL alphabet/gesture.
+- Output: Predicted ASL alphabet/gesture.